Risk scoring

 Risk mappings

-Use Risk mapping to update your risk rules policies based on countries.
+Use risk mapping to customize your risk rules based on specific countries.

 Manual adjustment

-Sometimes, risk needs a little human intervention.
-To account for the unpredictable factors, the risk score can be manually adjusted with positive or negative increments.
+Sometimes risk assessment requires human judgment.
+The risk score can be manually adjusted with positive or negative increments to account for unpredictable factors.

 Risk level